amirongit/notecode/algebra1FullCourse.md

 if they do, they aren't considered as valid functions because they produce more than one `y` for one given `x`.<br>
 systems of linear equations consist of multiple equations having common values.<br>
 solutions of systems of linear equations in two variables are ordered pairs or points which satisfy all of them or exist on all of their lines.<br>
-systems of linear equations are either:
+systems of linear equations are either
 - inconsistent: which consist of parallel lines & don't have solutions
 - consistent: which consist of independent equations (having one intersection) & have single solutions
 - made of depndent equations (having infinite intersections): which have infinite solutions

-systems of linear equations in two variables are solved through either of these methods:
+systems of linear equations in two variables are solved through either of these methods
 - substitution
     1. one of the variables is isolated in one of the equations
     2. the variable is replaced by resulting expression in another equation